Marvin Camel

 Marvin Camel (born December 24, 1951) is a Native American former professional boxer who competed from 1974 to 1990.
 He was the first cruiserweight world champion, having held the WBC title in 1980 and the IBF title from 1983 to 1984.
-He is also the first Native American to become a major world boxing champion.
+Furthermore, while many boxers of Native American descent had previously won world titles, Camel was the first Native American tribal member to become a major world boxing champion.

 Early life

 Marvin Camel was born December 24, 1951, in Ronan, Montana, part of the Flathead Indian Reservation.
 His father was Henry Camel Sr. (né Campbell), an African-American WWII Navy veteran, and his mother was Alice Nenemay of the Pend d'Oreilles.
 Through his mother, Marvin Camel is a registered member of the Confederated Salish and Kootenai Tribes.

 Camel grew up in a house with a wood stove and no running water.
-He had 13 siblings, including one half-sibling with a different father.
-The elder Camel, who worked as a ranch hand 12 hours a day every day, was a strict disciplinarian who would beat Marvin with a belt.
+He had thirteen siblings, including one half-sibling with a different father.
+The elder Camel, who worked as a ranch hand twelve hours a day every day, was a strict disciplinarian who would beat Marvin with a belt.
 Marvin and most of his siblings were bullied on the reservation due to their partial African-American heritage, getting into a lot of fights growing up; his half-sibling was the only one who wasn't black.

 In high school, Camel was a star athlete, having set a school record in track and being all-conference in football and basketball, as well as a stint at baseball.
-He took up boxing at 15 and became a local AAU and Golden Gloves champion and made the national finals of both a combined 15 times.
+He took up boxing at fifteen and became a local AAU and Golden Gloves champion, making the national finals of both a combined fifteen times.